Ready to retire?

 If your annuity savings account is depleted while you are receiving an allowance, you will continue to receive the full Option B retirement allowance for life; upon your death, your beneficiary will receive only the amount of the retirement allowance that you were entitled to in the month of your death.
 Under Option B, you may designate more than one person as your beneficiary and that person or persons need not be related to you.

 Option C provides you with the smallest monthly allowance (approximately 9 percent to 11 percent less than an Option A allowance).
 It also provides your surviving beneficiary with monthly payments for the rest of his or her life.
 The calculation of the Option C allowance is based on the life expectancies of both you and your beneficiary at the time of your retirement.
 Upon your death,

 - all Option C payments will stop;

 - your beneficiary will receive the amount of the retirement allowance that you were entitled to in the month of your death; and,

 - your beneficiary will receive a survivor benefit equal to two-thirds of the amount of your Option C allowance.
-Your beneficiary must be your spouse, parent, sibling, child or former spouse who has not remarried.
+Your beneficiary must be your spouse, parent, sibling, child or unmarried former spouse.